Condition for zero and non-zero discord in graph Laplacian quantum states: Conclusions

 \section{Conclusions}

-This work extends our earlier work on quantum discord of graph Laplacian states arising from simple graphs to the graph Laplacian states arising from weighted digraphs that cover a wider set of quantum states represented by graphs.
-We establish that a quantum state $\rho = \rho_{ij}$ is a graph Laplacian state if and only if $\rho_{ii} \ge \sum_{i \neq j} \rho_{ij}$, that is, a diagonally dominant quantum state.
-For these density matrices we have constructed combinatorial criterion for zero quantum discord.
-Using this we proved that all the Werner states have nonzero quantum discord.
-Also an $X$ state has zero discord if and only if the underlined graph follows a particular degree sequence.
+This work extends the study of quantum discord of graph Laplacian states arising from simple graphs to that of graph Laplacian states arising from weighted digraphs.
+This covers a wider set of quantum states, including mixed states, represented by graphs.
+We establish that a quantum state is a graph Laplacian state if and only if its density matrix is diagonally dominant.
+We study the nature of discord in a number of well known quantum states, for example, two qubit graph Laplacian states including Bell states, Werner, Isotropic, and $X$ states.
+It emerges that the nature of quantum discord can be visualized graphically.
+All Werner and isotropic states are seen to have nonzero quantum discord, except for certain discrete values of their parameters.
+Also, an $X$ state has zero discord if and only if the underlined graph follows a particular degree sequence which has been used for analysing discord of two qubit $X$-states.
+The following problems may be attempted in future: